underscoreio/essential-slick/src/pages/joins.md

 Note how this time we're using `msg.senderId`, not the foreign key `sender`.
 This produces the same query when we joined using `sender`.

-Let's look at more complex implicit query, after reviewing the schema for this chapter, in figure 4.1.
+Let's look add one more table to see what a more involved query looks like.
+You'll probably want to refer to the schema for this chapter shown in figure 4.1.

 ![The database schema for this chapter.
 Find this code in the _chat-schema.scala_ file of the example project on GitHub.](src/img/Schema.png)

-We can retrieve all messages by Dave in the Air Lock using implicit joins:
+We can retrieve all messages by Dave in the Air Lock, again as an implicit join:

 ~~~ scala
 val daveId: PK[UserTable] = ???